Indonesia

 In December, workers in the housekeeping department were told to resign from the union.
 Two union members were coerced to sign false statements stating they were forced to join the union and regretted this.
 The union president remains unjustly suspended from work.

-The Confederation of Indonesian Trade Unions (KSPI/CITU) reported violence by paramilitary organisations against workers participating in the peaceful strike to demand an increase in the minimum wage, implementation of social security and against precarious work at industrial areas including UIP, Delta Silicon and Hyundai in Cikarang, Bekasi, West Java on 31 October 2013.
+to demand an increase in the minimum wage, implementation of social security and against precarious work at industrial areas including UIP, Delta Silicon and Hyundai in Cikarang, Bekasi, West Java on 31 October 2013.

-An investigation team from ITUC-AP came to the Bekasi Industrial area on 4 November 2013 to gather information about the police officers in Bekasi District who were deployed around the site during the national strike but did not take any measures to stop the attack, letting the acts of violence continue.
+but did not take any measures to stop the attack, letting the acts of violence continue.
 Twenty-eight workers (seventeen are KSPI/CITU members) were injured by the thugs armed with machetes, knives and iron rods, and seventeen workers were severely injured and admitted to the hospital.
 The team visited the hospital where three workers remain in a critical condition as a result of the physical attack.

-Mr. Suprapto, one of the leaders of the Konfederasi Serikat Pekerja Indonesia (KSPI) at plant level, was stopped from holding a speech when the police intervened and used rubber bullets against workers who were demonstrating against outsourcing and low wages.
+Mr. Suprapto, one of the leaders of the Konfederasi Serikat Pekerja Indonesia (KSPI) at plant level, was stopped from holding a speech when the police intervened and used rubber bullets against workers who were demonstrating against outsourcing outsourcing See contracting-out and low wages.
 Mr. Suprapto, Mr. Yoni Mulyono, and Mr. Gagan Setiawan were hospitalised as a result of the attack.

 Workers protesting in front of a factory were attacked by a group of unknown persons.
 When the company security guards did not react, Eddy Irawadi, a union leader, ordered the closure of the production line in order to avoid further attacks.
 The employer filed a complaint against the union because of the work stoppage.

-In March 2013, security workers at PT.
-Tanjungenim Lestari Pulp and Paper (PT TEL) went on strike when PT.
+when PT.
 Tangkas decided to outsource operations of PT TEL in violation of a valid collective agreement.

 In the garment sector, after a three-year campaign, the Indonesian garment factory PT Mulia Knitting Factory signed an agreement with SBGTS union affiliated with the Gabungan Serikat Buruh Indonesia (GSBI - Federation of Indonesian Trade Unions) in May.
 The agreement recognises SBGTS as the representative of their members at PT Mulia and provides compensation for five former employees who were dismissed in 2007 as a result of their union membership.